aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getExportImagesAsBase64() {#getExportImagesAsBase64--}

+<b>@deprecated.</b> Please use the 'exportImagesAsBase64' property instead.
 Specifies whether images are saved in Base64 format to Markdown.

 ```javascript
 getExportImagesAsBase64() : boolean;